Taking Control of Credit Card Debt

 Fixing the Problem

-First and foremost: GET HELP.
 You don’t have to face this alone.
 It’s easy to lose control of your spending, but there are ways to regain control.
-Gaining control involves taking deliberate and positive steps.
+Gaining control involves taking deliberate positive steps and possibly even getting help.

 The first step is to take a realistic assessment of your budget.
 If you haven’t set up a budget, now is the time to begin.
 See the Budget Worksheet for Students or the Budget Worksheet for Residents to get started.
 You can also track your spending and create a budget by using the AAMC’s Financial Wellness program.
 Knowing what money is coming in (income) and what money is going out (expenses) is critical when determining steps to fix the problem.